 Now, when you're creating your libraries, you won't have to copy part numbers into a quote form to get parts inventory and cost information.
 It will appear right alongside the component.

 When parts libraries are configured in this way, the same information gets imported into a BOM.
-This is exactly how ActiveBOM works in Altium Designer, and users can even add supplier links on the fly when they are creating a BomDoc file.
+This is exactly how ActiveBOM works in Altium Designer, and users can even add part choices or supplier links (for non-cloud part libraries) on the fly when they are creating a BomDoc file.

 Once the BOM is finalized and exported, it can be used to build quotes with distributors as normal.
 This still follows the traditional path of exporting BOM and sending out RFQs for parts.
 Today, we have a new generation of tools that integrate CAD data and BOM into the same instance in the cloud.